Jachu5/jachu5.github.io/_posts/en/posts/2016-01-12-Sonic_pi_en.md

   <img src ="../medias/IMG/SonicPi/Sonicpi_main_screenshoot.png" style="width: 80%" >
 </p>

-No doubt this a very interesting tools to develop our artistic sense and have fun, but it is a specially interesting for teaching music at school.
+No doubt this a very interesting tools to develop our artistic sense and have fun, but it is a specially interesting tool to teach music at school.

 Here you got a video of a TED talk where Sam explains the project.